unfoldingWord/uw-content-validation/README.md

 Known bugs:

 1. The line number in the USFM Grammar check doesn't account for blank lines, so the real line number may be larger.
+(This is a bug in the BCS library.)
+1. Work on removing false alarms is not yet completed

 ## Functionality and Limitations